hydephp/develop/index.md

 If your site is missing the stylesheets you may need to run `npm install && npm run dev` to build the them.

 ### How it works
-Hyde scans the source directories prefixed with _underscores for Markdown files and intelligently compiles them into static HTML using Blade templates.
-The site is then saved in _docs.
+Hyde scans the source directories prefixed with _underscores for Markdown files and intelligently compiles them into static HTML using Blade templates automatically assigned depending on the source file.
+The site is then saved in _site.

 Hyde is "blog and documentation aware" and has built-in templates for both blogging and for creating beautiful documentation pages based on Laradocgen.
 Since Hyde is modular you can of course disable the modules you don't need.

 All links use relative paths, so you can deploy to a subdirectory without any problems which also makes the site work great when browsing the HTML files locally even without a web server.

 ### Serve a live preview
-Use `npm run watch` to watch the files for changes and start up a local dev server on port 3000 using Browsersync.
+Use `php hyde serve` to start the realtime compiler and access your site from [localhost:8080](http://localhost:8080/).

 ### NPM Commands
-See all commands in the documentation [Console Commands](https://hydephp.github.io/docs/master/console-commands.html)
+See all commands in the documentation [Console Commands](https://hydephp.github.io/docs/master/console-commands.html) Hyde optionally uses NPM to compile TailwindCSS using Laravel Mix.
+Run it with `npm run dev/prod/watch`.

 ## Hacking Hyde
 Hyde is designed to be easy to use and easy to customize and hack.
 You can modify the source views and SCSS, customize the Tailwind config, and you can even create 100% custom HTML and Blade pages that get compiled into static HTML.

-While Hyde favours "convention over configuration" there are a few config options in the `config/hyde.php` file.
+While Hyde favours "convention over configuration" there are serveral config options in the `config/hyde.php` file.
 All settings are prefilled with sensible defaults so you don't need to configure anything unless you want to!

 ## Extensions
 Hyde comes with built-in support for Torchlight Syntax Highlighting.